martinashworth/Tides/README.md

 - It's currently a POC in a Jupyter Notebook, py_Tides_v1.ipynb

+- ChatGPT also suggested that the rambling Notebook code would be better condensed down in a format something like what is in Tides.py

+---

 Here's the plan, courtesy of ChatGPT:

 1) Reorganize and Document the Code: Go through your Notebook and make sure the code is organized logically.
 Group related cells together and make sure each cell or group of cells is well-commented so that someone reading your code (including future you) can understand what each part of the code is supposed to do.